robang74/roberto-a-foglietta/336-charlie-kirk-perche-era-cosi-odiato.md

 Kirk lost the debate, apparently.
 But the point was taken on a non-sense ground.
 Is it a hologram of a man, a man?
 An hologram has no chromosomes at all.
 Our language is based on human experience and perception: in a common simple world the two match.
 A mystic experience is perception only.

+Kirk was trying to walk in that direction when he said face or wrestle without incarnation but fell in the trap of being limited in a too sensitive and serious topic, while the boy was trolling him.
+In fact, once the boy got that Kirk was explaining the difference between being and appearance, he replied with TikTok.

+A strong make-up on a man dressed like a woman does the trick, a fact that ancient Greeks already knew and abundantly used in their theatrical representations.
+However, despite appearance, two XX individuals cannot give birth, not two TikTok accounts.
+Moreover, in men pinus is not necessary but gonades.

+The problem on the boy's side, is not his arrogance which in a young man can also be a positive overconfidence to compensate for his lack of wisdom rather than battling against reality instead of comprehending it and debating for win not to understand or negotiate.

+In the "**prove me wrong**", there are three challenges: 1. proving facts, 2. the show as their ego trap, 3. what's functional vs dysfunctional?
+The last one is not about gender confusion, only.
+It is a pillar of our civilisation, of technical artisanry and of science as Popper defined: falsifiable.

+- Because gender ideology destroys the pillars of our civilisation, is a mass psyop against us.

+The human bias for refusing the sunk cost, brings those lost the most because of it, to fight harder for it.
+This splits society, polarizes debates, spreads hate, destroys the natural order of the biological fact (aka biological riot), and hopelessly fights reality.

+...

-Il "problema" in questo video è che Kirk nel passarsi la mano sulla faccia, perché chiaramente si è fatto portare fuori strada e non riesce ad uscirne, fornisce nei primi tempi l'illusione che il fortino possa essere preso ma lui non ha intenzione di cambiare idea.
+Il "problema" in questo video è che Kirk chiaramente si è fatto portare fuori strada e non riesce ad uscirne, fornisce nei primi tempi l'illusione che il fortino possa essere preso ma lui non ha intenzione di cambiare idea.
 La sua è una missione evangelica anche se in senso laico.

 Interessante il gioco di prendere la sedia.
 Per diversi motivi: interloquisce con un numero più limitato di persone, in un ambiente insolito per un dibattito come la palestra, e solo quelli che pensano di essere preparati concorrono.
 Poiché la sfida fisica è solo nello slancio, questo è fortemente correlato alla convinzione della persona di essere adatto per quel ruolo (in un ambito competitivo fra pari, quindi un gruppo senza outsider, emarginati, né gerarchie).